Seattle Privacy Coalition

-The Seattle Privacy Coalition or SPC is a group of personal privacy and government transparency activists based in Seattle, Washington.
+The Seattle Privacy Coalition or SPC was a group of personal privacy and government transparency activists based in Seattle, Washington.
 The organization formed in March 2013 in response to the Seattle Police Department's aerial drone and surveillance controversies, and later registered as a Washington state nonprofit corporation in December 2014.

 History

 2013

 SPC announced its formation on April 15, 2013.
 The founding members, as listed on the organization's website, included: